 Here are this week’s stories:

 - Medtronic: Medtronic reported that it paid $15.7 million to U.S. doctors in the first 3 months of 2010.
 Payments were for consulting fees and royalties.
-This report comes well in advance of the new law requiring disclosure beginning in 2013.
+This report comes well before the new law requiring disclosure beginning in 2013.
 See Medtronic’s searchable database of payments.

 - PediaCare Recall: over 100,000 bottles of PediaCare, formerly manufactured by Johnson & Johnson (and, still being manufactured in their facility), have been recalled.
 This is a precautionary recall, based on the known problems with the J&J manufacturing facility.